fazliddindev1/python-Django-project/README.md

 ## Features

-- Translate text from Uzbek to English and vice versa
+- Translate text from Uzbek to English and English to Uzbek too
 - User-friendly web interface
 - Accurate and fast translations